fishjam-dev/fishjam-docs/docs/getting_started/peers/webrtc.md

 # WebRTC

-WebRTC peer allows you to connect to Jellyfish via WebRTC standard.
+WebRTC peer allows you to connect to Fishjam via WebRTC standard.

 Read more about WebRTC [here](https://webrtc.org/).